About Kingslayers Court:

 Origins of the Quest

-This journey began in my childhood, on a Louisiana porch in 1985, listening to bedtime rhymes from English trader ancestors who landed on West Jersey’s Welsh Tract in 1682 (Rhyme of Sir Christopher Gardyner, Harper’s, vol. 66).
-“William Gardiner and the king”—a skinner felling a monarch—sounded like fantasy, a tale of lords, ladies, and great battles spun by Masonic masons and merchants.
+This journey began in my childhood, on a North Dakota fishing trip in 1977, Our grandma telling bedtime stories, The rhymes of Sir Christopher Gardiner Knight of the Holy Sepulchre, Stories our ancestors brought with them from England, Our family landed on West Jersey’s Welsh Tract in 1682, Now Philadelphia.
+The (Rhyme of Sir Christopher Gardyner, Harper’s, vol. 66).
+“William Gardiner and the king”—a skinner felling a monarch—sounded like fantasy, a tale of lords, ladies, and great battles tales told over many generations.
+Lost in England, Sir Williams Bedtime Story, survived a 4000 mile, 540 yr journey, from Bosworth market across 19 generations, to the wind swept plain of a North Dakota Indian Reservation in 1977.
+The story wasn't in to bad of shape..
 I’ve chased it ever since, from the dial-up days of Netscape and AOL in the 1990s, when Ricardians screamed “preposterous,” to today, where forensic evidence and digital archives have turned folklore into fact.
-What started as a personal thread—tying my Gardner, Gardiner, Gardener, and Garner roots—has grown into a tapestry revealing the collective origins of our family tree, lost to England but rediscovered across the Atlantic.
+What started as a personal thread 1994 year—tying my Gardner, Gardiner, Gardener, and Garner roots—has grown into a tapestry revealing the collective origins of our family tree, lost to England but rediscovered across the Atlantic.

 Our Goal: Unweaving the Fabric